 Rahmon is also grooming his son to succeed him and has stifled all dissent, peaceful or otherwise.
 The perfectly moderate Islamic Renaissance Party, which was part of the opposition during the civil war, but has long since given up arms, “has been destroyed in Tajikistan following a government campaign that culminated in 2015.”
 It is currently labelled a terrorist group.

 The repression at home has spewed actual terrorism abroad.
 In 2015, Colonel Gulmurod Khalimov, the head of a Tajik special forces unit, defected to ISIS.
 He had received training in the US on three separate occasions.
 Tajik nationals presently “comprise the highest number of non-Syrian or Iraqi Islamic State suicide bombers”.
-As ISIS loses ground in the ingoing wars in Syria and Iraq, some of these fighters may well return home.
+As ISIS loses ground in the ongoing wars in Syria and Iraq, some of these fighters may well return home.
 Unfortunately, any trouble they might cause will only help Rahmon strengthen his grip.
 As Bleuer concludes “the future of Tajikistan is bleak.”